 Will Gadd on pitch two of Above and Beyond

-Alas the predicted worsening of Neptunes mood meant we took refuge in the lea of the east side of owey Island.
-A huge selection of potential unclimbed lines were paddled under and a sea arch in Cladagharoan became the line of choice.
+Alas, the predicted worsening of Neptune's mood meant we took refuge in the lea of the east side of Owey Island.
+A huge selection of potential unclimbed lines was paddled under and a sea arch in Cladagharoan became the line of choice.